 3. Rich antioxidant activity of tea

 Of course, everybody is very familiar with the fact of its antioxidant nature.
-Tea consumption helps in minimizing the free radical activity of the body thus acts as an antioxidant.
+Tea consumption helps in minimizing the free radical activity of the body and thus acts as an antioxidant.

-4. Anticancerogenic property of tea
+4. Anticancerogenic properties of tea

 5. Drinking tea enhances digestion

-green tea helps in solving the digestion problem.
+Green tea helps in solving the digestion problem.
 It is also advisable by some dieticians that drinking jasmine green tea before bed helps in digestion and thus gives a relaxing sleep.

 6. Tea helps in weight loss